7-Eleven: History

 In 2021, 7-Eleven rolled out a $70 million ad campaign, their largest investment in advertising in years, doubling their market spending from the previous year.
-The commercials, directed by Harmony Korine, are to reflect the "evolution" of the chain's store format, drawing attention to, in part, the fact that "this isn't just gas station food, there's real restaurant quality food at 7-Eleven", according to CMO Marissa Jarrantt.
+The commercials, directed by Harmony Korine, were to reflect the "evolution" of the chain's store format, drawing attention to, in part, the fact that "this isn't just gas station food, there's real restaurant quality food at 7-Eleven", according to CMO Marissa Jarrantt.

+On August 19, 2024, it was reported that Alimentation Couche-Tard—owner of competitor Circle K—had made a buyout offer for Seven & i Holdings.
+Later, on September 6, 2024, Seven & i Holdings rejected this offer as too low and rife with regulatory risk, although a "sweetened offer" might be considered.

+On March 6, 2025, 7-Eleven's parent company Seven & I Holdings announced that it would spin off the US store operations into its own publicly traded entity by the end of 2026, following the announcement of the appointment of its first non-Japanese CEO in Stephen Hayes Dacus.

 Products and services

-7-Eleven in the United States sells Slurpee drinks, a partially frozen soft drink introduced in 1965 (Oklahoma's stores were known as Icy Drink until 2020), and Big Gulp beverages, introduced in 1976.
+7-Eleven in the United States sells Slurpee drinks, a partially frozen soft drink introduced in 1965 (Oklahoma's stores sold these as Icy Drink until 2020), and Big Gulp beverages, introduced in 1976.
 Other products include: 7-Select private-brand products, coffee, fresh-made daily sandwiches, fresh fruit, salads, bakery items, hot and prepared foods, gasoline, dairy products, carbonated beverages and energy drinks, juices, donuts, financial services, and product delivery services.

 7-Eleven is known for its relatively large drink sizes and 24-hour accessibility.
 7-Eleven offers beverages in sizes as large as 128 ounces (3785 mL) (Team Gulp).
 These beverage sizes were all among the largest sold soft drinks when they were introduced.
 7-Eleven has often been associated with these large sodas in popular culture.
-For example, Mayor Michael Bloomberg's proposed ban on large sodas in New York City was frequently referred to as the 'Big Gulp ban' (even though the ban wouldn't apply to 7-Eleven as convenience and grocery stores in New York are regulated by the state).
+For example, Mayor Michael Bloomberg's proposed ban on large sodas in New York City was frequently referred to as the 'Big Gulp ban' (even though the ban would not apply to 7-Eleven as convenience and grocery stores in New York are regulated by the state).

 In 2012, 7-Eleven changed the size of the Double Gulp from 64 ounces to 50 ounces (1478 mL).
-The older style cups were too wide at the base, and did not fit vehicle beverage holders.
-This was not a reaction to the large soda ban proposal, according to a spokesperson.
+The older style cups were too wide at the base to fit into vehicle beverage holders.
+This size change was not a reaction to the aforementioned large soda ban proposal, according to a spokesperson.

 In February 2020, they opened a cashier-less location at the 7-Eleven headquarters in Irving, Texas.